Mandzhi/Mandzhi.github.io/index.md

 2. [Practical aspects of absolute permeability finding for the lattice Boltzmann method and pore network modeling](https://www.sciencedirect.com/science/article/abs/pii/S0378437121005227)
    <img src="images/image2.jpg?raw=true"/>

    The paper discusses practical aspects of two widely applied techniques for absolute permeability estimation, lattice Boltzmann method (LBM) and pore network modeling.
 Both approaches analyzed three sandstone and one carbonate samples with different pore structures from the open database of Imperial College London.

-   First, a direct pore-scale modeling via LBM approach was built based on the single relaxation time concept.
-Later on, pore networks were extracted by using the fast and efficient SNOW algorithm which could be considered as an improved version of a well-known watershed segmentation approach.
-The paper does not only compare the accuracy of two methods, but rather summarize in which cases a direct pore-scale modeling can be substituted by the simplified pore network approach.
+First, a direct pore-scale modeling via LBM approach was built.
+Then, pore networks were extracted by using the fast SNOW algorithm.
+The paper does not only compare the accuracy of these two methods, but rather summarize in which cases a direct pore-scale modeling can be substituted by the simplified pore network approach.

    **Related materials**